mysteryx93/OntraportApi.NET/README.md

 Each typed ApiObject has integrated changes-tracking support.
 You can return a dictionary of edited field keys and values with GetChanges().

+All data formatting and parsing, such as Unix Epoch date time format to DateTimeOffset, is done automatically.

 All other object types can be used via IOntraportObjects.